 Ike sounds cute.

-Your camper has a tendency to steal you away, and you always feel like you and your camper are trying to sneak away from the daily grind of the average life.
+Your camper has a tendency to steal you away.
+You always feel like you and your camper are trying to sneak away from the daily grind of the average life.

-Bandit seems an appropriate title for your partner in crime.
+Bandit is one of the best RV names because it’s an appropriate title for your partner in crime.

 90. Booster and 91.
 Buster